Colorado Book Awards

 The Colorado Book Awards is an annual program that celebrates the accomplishments of Colorado's outstanding authors, editors, illustrators and photographers.
 Awards are presented in at least ten categories including anthology/collection, biography, children's, creative nonfiction, fiction, history, nonfiction, pictorial, poetry and young adult.

 Submissions are welcome for books published in 2016.
+Reprinted editions or books previously published in another form do not qualify.
 Submission deadline is Monday, January 9, 2017.

 All entry forms must be submitted online.
 Submissions for the 2017 Colorado Book Awards open on September 15, 2016.

 Click here to submit or type the following URL into your address bar: coloradohumanities.submittable.com/submit.
 If you would like to serve as a judge for the 2017 Colorado Book Awards, please fill out an application form here.